 Galicia is in some respects one of the least Spanish parts of Spain.
 With a climate, landscape and even culture that has a Celtic feel, this isolated corner of Iberia is home to two major clubs, who historically have been roughly equal in terms of size and stature.

-The Asturian Derby
+The Asturian derby

-Real Oviedo vs Sporting Gijón
+Real Oviedo vs Sporting Gijon

 Another of the most ferocious football rivalries in Spain takes place in Asturias, a small but incredibly picturesque northern region.
-Gijón and Oviedo are just 30 km apart, which certainly adds to the spice in a country where many “local” derbies involve teams that are actually fairly distant neighbours by the standards of most European countries.
+Gijon and Oviedo are just 30 km apart, which certainly adds to the spice in a country where many “local” derbies involve teams that are actually fairly distant neighbours by the standards of most European countries.

-A bit like the Galician derby, fans of Sporting Gijón and Real Oviedo are both really proud to be Asturian but when derby day comes, passions rise and the battle to be the pride of the principality can spill over into the streets with violent clashes between rival groups not uncommon.
+A bit like the Galician derby, fans of Sporting Gijon and Real Oviedo are both really proud to be Asturian, but when derby day comes, passions rise and the battle to be the pride of the principality can spill over into the streets with violent clashes between rival groups not uncommon.

-Canary Islands Derby
+Canary Islands derby

 Las Palmas vs Tenerife

-Las Palmas, from the island of Gran Canaria, have spent more seasons in the top flight but Tenerife have had periods when they’ve been the more successful club too, particularly during the 1990’s when they spent 10 straight seasons in the Primera.
-To some extent, it’s surprising how rarely this fixture has been played with the clubs often in different leagues but it was a regular on the Segunda División calendar in recent years until Las Palmas won promotion in 2023.
+Las Palmas, from the island of Gran Canaria, have spent more seasons in the top flight, but Tenerife have had periods when they’ve been the more successful club too, particularly during the 1990s when they spent 10 straight seasons in the Primera.

-Catalan Derby
+Catalan derby

 Barcelona vs Espanyol

-The big derby in Catalunya is between the two major clubs in the city of Barcelona and is also known as the Derbi barceloní.
-It has been one of the most one-sided rivalries in European football with FC Barcelona the dominant force but their rare derby slip-ups have often been memorable.
+The big derby in Catalunya is between the two major clubs in the city of Barcelona and is also known as the Derbi barceloni.
+It has been one of the most one-sided rivalries in European football with FC Barcelona the dominant force, but their rare derby slip-ups have often been memorable.

-One of the sweetest moments for Espanyol fans was not even a victory, but a 2-2 draw at Camp Nou in a match dubbed “El Tamudazo” as visiting forward Raúl Tamudo scored a brace late in the 2006/07 season which proved decisive in Barcelona’s failure to win the league.
-They’ve not had much to shout about since though and the RCDE Stadium will again host Segunda División football during the 2023/24 campaign.
+One of the sweetest moments for Espanyol fans was not even a victory, but a 2-2 draw at Camp Nou in a match dubbed “El Tamudazo” as visiting forward Raul Tamudo scored a brace late in the 2006/07 season which proved decisive in Barcelona’s failure to win the league.

 Barcelona vs Espanyol

-Hércules vs Elche
+Hercules vs Elche

-It therefore may be some time before we get another derby between the two regional rivals but Hércules are a club who really should be higher up Spain’s football ladder.
-Based in Alicante, the country’s 11th largest city and with a stadium which holds almost 30,000, Hércules followers certainly do not view themselves as inferior to their rivals in nearby Elche, less than 30 km away.
-Both clubs have spent 20+ seasons in the top flight but it’s now nearly 40 years since this derby was played out at the highest level.
+It may still be some time before we get another derby between the two regional rivals, but Hercules are a club who really should be higher up Spain’s football ladder.
+Based in Alicante, the country’s 11th-largest city, and with a stadium which holds almost 30,000, Hercules followers certainly do not view themselves as inferior to their rivals in nearby Elche, less than 30 km away.

 Alicante Province derby